Are the kitties using your garden as a litter box? Here is a solution that Betty Ward uses.

 Momma Cat scaled a privacy fence to get in the back yard with a tiny kitten in her mouth.
-The fenced back yard seemed like a safe place for the momma cat to raise the little baby.
+The fenced back yard seemed like a safe place for the momma cat to raise her lone little kitten.
 Those two cats who sought shelter in Betty and Louie’s well manicured back yard decided to stay.

-No telling what unfortunate circumstance brought the cats to the back back door.
+No telling what unfortunate circumstance brought the cats to the back yard.

 Still, the cats stayed.
-But the poor momma cat needed to eat.
-So cat food found it’s way into the couple’s grocery bag.
+Poor weary momma cat needed some nurturing too.
+So cat food found its way into the couple’s grocery bag.
 The cats were finally safe and well fed.
-Slowly, the couple allowed then into their hearts.
+Slowly, the couple allowed the cats into their hearts.

-And since the cats were now residents, they needed names.
+And since the cats are now residents, they needed names.
 Momma Cat and Babe now officially live in the well manicured back yard.
-They go to the veteranarian.
-They have their own cat beds.
+They go to the veterinarian.
+They even have their own cat beds.

 Just one problem.
 Instead of the littler box, the cats use the beautifully landscaped gardens.
 So, that is why there are little plastic forks in the mulch.
 The forks are meant to be a cat deterrent.

 UPDATE – It worked!
 Forks kept the kitties out of the garden.

 If you have had success with this deterrent, or if you have a better idea leave a comment.